 Some of the Maths homework is set using MyMaths, if there is a problem accessing the internet at home the children can do this at school at homework club.

 Art and Design Technology

-After half term we will be looking at textiles in DT and will be designing and making our own mobile phone cases.
+After half term we will be looking at creating strong and stable structures to create our own air raid shelters.

 Mr Kelly is continuing to take PE on Wednesday, he will be taking games outdoors.
-Our second PE session will be dance on a Thursday morning.
+Our second PE session will be gymnatics on a Thursday morning.
 Make sure that you have PE kit in school on these days.
-As the weather gets colder make sure you have a hat, gloves and a water bottle.
+While the weather is colder make sure you have a hat, gloves and a water bottle.
 Please make sure that all your kit is clearly labelled with your name.

 Up until May we will be joined by a final year B Ed student from Liverpool Hope, Emily Gresham, who will be working alongside Miss Phillips and myself in Year 6.
 On Monday afternoons the class will be taken by Mrs Webster.
 Mrs Webster will be delivering RE during these afternoons.
 One of our PE sessions will be led by Mr Kelly, who worked with us last year, our Music will be led by Miss Phillips.